 Students are encouraged to contact the Financial Aid Office before withdrawing from classes to understand the complete financial impact of withdrawal.
-Many times a withdrawal from school can result in a student owing the University and/or federal government for financial aid that has already been applied to a student's account balance.
+Many times a withdrawal can result in a student owing the University and/or federal government for financial aid that has already been refunded to the student.
 Withdrawing from classes may also impact the Satisfactory Academic Progress completion ratio.

-Federal laws set forth regulations that govern the treatment and calculation of Federal Financial Aid (Title IV aid) when a student withdraws from a class.
+Federal laws set forth regulations that govern the treatment and calculation of refunds for recipients of Federal Financial Aid (Title IV aid) when a student withdraws from a class.

-The Financial Aid Office is required by the Department of Education to recalculate federal financial aid eligibility for students who withdraw, drop out, or are dismissed prior to completing at least 60% of a semester.
+The Financial Aid Office is required by the Dept of Education to recalculate federal financial aid eligibility for students who withdraw, drop out, or are dismissed prior to completing at least 60% of a semester.
 Recalculation is based on the percent of earned aid.
 The Financial Aid Office must return Title IV funds to the programs from which the student received aid during the payment period or period of enrollment as applicable, in the following order, up to the net amount disbursed from each source: